isb-cgc/readthedocs/docs/source/sections/progapi/progAPI-v4/Programmatic-Demo.rst

 - Please make sure to delete all fields not being used.

-- Case barcode centric endpoints only pull TCGA and CCLE hg19 data details e.g. file paths.
+- Case barcode centric endpoints only pull file paths specific to case entries.

-- Use sample centric endpoint to pull hg38 centric data details using the endpoints.
+- Sample centric endpoints pull file paths specific to sample entries.

 - Cohorts made in CloudSQL(web app) will differ in sample counts from cohorts made with BigQuery tables(APIs).
 Samples which correspond to pathology slide images are in the CloudSQL tables but not the BigQuery tables.